SoumiDas/TMCOSS/README.md

-# TMCOSS
+# Thresholded Multi-Criteria Online Subset Selection

+1. Divide your data into existing and incoming sets.
+2. Train your target model on the existing set.
-1. Compute features
+3. Compute features
-2. Find neighbours
+4. Find neighbours
-3. Similarity computation
+5. Similarity computation
-4. Subset finding
+6. Subset finding